Blazemeter/taurus/site/dat/docs/ConfigSyntax.md

  - `aggregator` - module alias for top-level [results aggregator](Reporting.md#results-reading-and-aggregating-facility) to be used for collecting results and passing it to reporters
  - `default-executor` - module alias for executor that will be used by default for [executions](ExecutionSettings.md)
  - `proxy` - proxy settings for BZA feeding, Taurus will use proxy settings from OS environment by default.
  - `env` - environment variables to set for Taurus, useful with [evaluating feature](EnvironmentVariableAccess).
 Setting environment variable to `null` makes it to delete variable, if one is set.
+Special `TAURUS_ARTIFACTS_DIR` variable is set by Taurus, pointing onto artifacts dir location.

 See default settings below: